hkevin01/hack-tractor/docs/project_plan.md

 # Hack Tractor - Project Plan

 ## Project Overview
-Hack Tractor aims to develop an open-source solution that empowers farmers to have greater control and customization options for their agricultural equipment.
-By leveraging AI, machine learning, and Python, we'll create tools to interface with farm equipment, bypass proprietary limitations, and enable features that benefit independent farmers.
+Hack Tractor is a hackathon competition project that explores the development of open-source tools for agricultural equipment monitoring and optimization.
+This educational project aims to demonstrate how AI, machine learning, and Python can be used to create interfaces for farm equipment data analysis, predictive maintenance, and operational optimization.
+The project focuses on research, simulation, and proof-of-concept development for educational purposes and hackathon demonstration.

 ## Goals
 - Create interfaces to communicate with common farm equipment